 - A compass and a paper map: Chances are that we all have a compass and hiking trails apps on our phones.
 If you are hiking a less popular route with your kids, we recommend bringing a compass and paper map.
 It’s a good chance to teach your kids a fun & valuable survival skill and it’s a good backup in case you drop your phone on a rock or in a creek.
 (Learn how to use a compass)

 - Walkie-talkies: Kids love walkie-talkies and hiking in the forest provides great opportunities for kids to run ahead and use them.
 Make sure you buy a good quality pair as ‘toy’ walkie-talkies for kids are usually junk.

 - An insect viewer: We bought our kids a bug viewer while hiking in Shenandoah National Park and they loved it!
 The kids loved the challenge of capturing bugs, and then they spent hours looking at the bugs through the insect viewer’s magnifying glass.
 It’s fun and sneakily educational.

 - Camera: We enjoy letting our kids take pictures while they are hiking.
 It’s fun to see what they find important or beautiful enough to take a picture of.
 We’ve had mixed results with toy kids cameras, but you can always let them use an old cell phone or a shock-proof sports camera.

-- Outdoor adventure kit: Smaller kids will enjoy having an outdoor adventure kit.
+- Outdoor adventure kit: Smaller kids will enjoy having an outdoor adventure kit on family hikes.
 Don’t expect great quality stuff, but it’ll give your kids the tools to start enjoying and learning from nature.